IrosTheBeggar/mStream/docs/json_config.md

 ## Scan Options

 * `skipImg`: (boolean) whether to skip scanning for album art.
-Speeds up the scan time
+Speeds up the scan time and saves disk space
 * `bootScanDelay`: delay between server boot and first file scan (in seconds)
 * `scanInterval`: The interval which controls how often file system will be scanned for changes (in hours).
 Set to 0 if you want to disable scanning
 * `saveInterval`: interval which to refresh the DB on scan.
 Defaults to 250.
 Can be set to a higher number for large collections to avoid hogging the CPU thread